snl-dakota/dakota-examples/README.md

    repository.

-### Now to the buiness of creating a new Dakota example...
+### Using the workflow to create a new Dakota example

 1. Update your forked repository:
       ```bash